jesrqt/Pokedex/README.md

 * Her Youtube: https://youtu.be/Iz5iNOMCIjY
 * Her Github: https://github.com/Kirti-salunkhe/PokemonApp

-I have taken her code and refactored/improved in many ways. <br>
+I have taken her code and refactored/improved in many ways. \
 Below are the major points of changes and improvements that I worked by myself:

 * Refactored her axios API calls into fetch API calls.